49115566/GPT_Made_Prompting/README.md

 # Stock Price Prediction using LSTM

-This project demonstrates how to develop a Python program that creates a neural network to predict the price of an individual stock using historical stock price data and relevant features.
+This projgram creates a neural network to predict the change of an individual stock using historical stock price data and relevant features.
-It was made with a prompt telling ChatGPT to make a prompt, and the code is the result!

 ## Features

 1. **Data Fetching**:
     - Uses `yfinance` to fetch historical stock data.
-    - Calculates technical indicators like RSI and MACD.
+    - Calculates technical indicators like Simple Moving Averages (SMA) and Bollinger Bands.

 2. **Data Preprocessing**:
     - Cleans and prepares the data, including handling missing values.